natthasath/vibe-game24/README.md

 # Vibe Game24

-Game24 is a fast-paced math puzzle game where players use four given numbers and basic arithmetic operations—addition, subtraction, multiplication, and division—to make the number 24.
-It challenges mental math skills and promotes quick, logical thinking.
+Vibe Game24 is a fast-paced, engaging math challenge that sharpens your calculation speed and accuracy.
+Solve puzzles against the clock, improve mental agility, and compete for high scores—perfect for learners and enthusiasts looking to boost their arithmetic skills in a fun way.